axoibc/Arduino-Light-Stick/README.md

 # Arduino-Light-Stick
 Based off of code from http://scott-bot.com/led-light-painting/

 This updates the code to utilitize adafruit's new ST7735R with built in microSD card reader.
 Plus changes to the libraries that have happened since the original project was created.
 The original project used a seperate card reader which is now unnecessary.
-(Wish I'd known that before I bought the other read though...)
+(Wish I'd known that before I bought the other reader though...)

 This project requires:
   1     ST7735R (https://www.adafruit.com/products/358)